 Your child might have head lice if they have:

 - an itchy scalp

-- a sensation of something crawling on the scalp
+- a sensation of something crawling on their scalp

-- tiny spots of blood on the scalp—these can become infected especially if your child keeps scratching.
+- tiny spots of blood on their scalp, which can become infected

 The risk of infection is higher if your child scratches their scalp a lot.